a1ultima/hpcleap_dnds/py/data/benchmarks.md

 # Accuracy benchmarks

-**Concluding remarks:** Whole sequence implementations are comporable w/ MATLAB, slightly less comparable in sliding window implementation, but it is likely due to: (i) the gaussian smoothing heuristic we used to reduce missing values, and (ii) inflating floating point errors when computing many windows as opposed to one single whole-seq window (we could have used double precision, but we used single).
+**Concluding remarks:** Whole sequence implementations are comparable w/ MATLAB, slightly less comparable in sliding window implementation, but it is likely due to: (i) the Gaussian smoothing heuristic we used to reduce missing values, and (ii) inflating floating point errors when computing many windows as opposed to one single whole-seq window (we could have used double precision, but we used single).

 **Input data:**
  - Query: *AGAP010815_RA*